skeezicsb/PERQemu/PERQemu/Readme.txt

     Output/
         When logging debug output to disk is enabled, log files go here by default.
-When screenshots and printing are implemented, that output will land here too.
+Screenshots and Canon laser printer output is directed here as well.
 (Output directory is a settable preference.)

     PROM/
     Resources/